tayoky/stanix/BUILD.md

 then just run `make all` for all images or
 - `make hdd` for hdd image
 - `make iso` for iso image
-`make test` create an hdd image  and automaticly launch it with qemu
+- `make test` to create an hdd image and automaticly launch it with qemu
+- `make cdrom-test` to create an iso image and automaticly launch it with qemu

 ## configuration options
 all options supported by the `./configure` script
-- `--host=XXX` precise the host for finding the compiler this should always be `x86_64-stanix` or not present
+- `--host=XXX` precise the host for finding the compiler this should always be `XXX-stanix` or not present
 - `--sysroot=XXX` custom sysroot path
 - `--cc=XXX` use a custom c compiler
 - `--ld=XXX` use a custom linker
+- `--ar=XXX` use a custom archiver
+- `--as=XXX` use a custom AT&T syntax assembler
+- `--nm=XXX` use a custom nm (usefull if it try tu use llvm-nm for some reason)
-- `--nasm=XXX` use a custom assembler (must use the intel syntax and produce 64-bit objects files)
+- `--nasm=XXX` use a custom intel syntax assembler (must produce 64-bit objects files)

 # installing programs
-for the moment, any program you want to install must be put into `./initrd/bin/` in the repo
+for the moment, any program you want to install must be put into `initrd/bin/` in the repo
 then redo `make all`

 you can install port by going into the ports folder then running `./build.sh XXX` and `./install.sh XXX`